rkendall/reffix/readme.md

 ## Configuration

-You can also specify filtering and parsing options by creating a `.depdocrc` file in your `$home` or `etc` directory.
+You can also specify filtering and parsing options by creating a `.depdocrc` file.
+Place the file in your `$home` or `etc` directory, or specify the path using the `-c|--config` option.
 The file will be merged into the following default settings and should use the same format.

 ```javascript
 {